victorruelle/ExperimentManager/README.md

 ## Things to test

 - [ ] Checks the parameter injection.
 Seems to not work, maybe because of the max_depth feature (reproduce : ghost = True).
-- [ ] The metrics logging.
+- [x] The metrics logging.
 Auto increment.
+- [ ] Make sure that run_id is also picked up when running with run_existing!
+- [ ] Thorough check of the new get_options

 ## Things to work on